Gordon Ramsay’s Pear Tarte Tatin Was the Sweetest Thing I Did For Myself All Week

 Directions

-Mix flour, sugar, and salt.
-Cut in cold butter until crumbly.
-Add ice water a little at a time until dough comes together.
-Wrap and chill for 1 hour.
+• Make crust: Mix flour, sugar, salt.
+Cut in butter until crumbly.
+Add ice water until dough forms.
+Chill 1 hour.

-Toss peeled, halved pears in orange juice and spices.
+• Prep pears: Toss peeled, halved pears with orange juice and spices.
 Chill.

-Place pears cut-side down into the caramel.
-Roll out dough and place over the top, tucking edges around.
-Prick with a fork.
+• Assemble: Place pears cut-side down in caramel.
+Roll dough and drape over pears.
+Tuck edges in.
+Prick with fork.